robpomeroy/BrightOS/README.md

 ![BrightOS logo - Tux mascot in wheelchair with lightbulb](images/BrightOS.png)

-Welcome to the BrightOS project, which aims to create a GNU/Linux distribution suitable for people with learning difficulties.
+Welcome to the BrightOS project, which aims to create a GNU/Linux distribution suitable for people with a learning disability.
 Initially, this is through the use of an Ansible playbook, applied to a minimal Ubuntu or AlmaLinux installation.